SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

    **Conclusion**: There is statistically significant evidence that Machine A and Machine B of Grinding operation have different median output widths.
 Since A has lower output width comparatively in all ranks, it's likely more efficient

+2. *Situation: The manufacturing plant uses three different suppliers for steel raw materials: Supplier A, Supplier B, and Supplier C. The Procurement Manager wants to determine if material hardness differs significantly across these suppliers*

+   **Inference**: *Kruskal-Wallis Test* ||